 - (a) Leaves may be granted at the discretion of the Employer, providing such leave does not cause a disruption of the operation.
 Requests for such leaves shall be made in writing stating the reasons for the leave and the period for which the leave is sought.
-All conditions of the leave and return to work must be in writing and agreed between the Employer and employee prior to the commencement of the leave. - (b) Leaves of absence without pay shall be granted to not more than two (2) employees at any one time, and not more than one (1) per department, upon three (3) weeks' written notice that an employee has been elected as a delegate to conventions or conferences of the Communications, Energy and Paperworkers Union of Canada, Ontario Federation of Labour, Canadian Labour Congress or local Labour Council.
+All conditions of the leave and return to work must be in writing and agreed between the Employer and employee prior to the commencement of the leave. - (b) Leaves of absence without pay shall be granted to not more than two (2) employees at any one time, and not more than one (1) per department, upon two (2) weeks' written notice that an employee has been elected as a delegate to conventions or conferences of Unifor, the Ontario Federation of Labour, Canadian Labour Congress or local Labour Council.